gvwilson/thirdbit/fiction/iffy/index.md

 He leaned his elbows on the taffrail, cleared his throat, and spat again into the water below.
-There was more gray in his beard than there used to be, Iffy thought, and the three-day fuzz on his shaved scalp had crept further and further away from his forehead.
+There were more lines on his face than there used to be, Iffy noticed, and the three-day fuzz on his shaved scalp had crept further and further away from his forehead.